sklise/i-like-what-i-see/readme.md

 of the things you do as fast as you do (seeing is believing/liking).
 You may find yourself being blocked from expressing your true feelings for your friends status updates.

+## Installation

+To install this extension grab the zip from the [downloads](https://github.com/stevenklise/i-like-what-i-see/downloads) page.
+Unzip the zip and then in Chrome click the menu icon and select **TOOLS > EXTENSIONS**.
+Check the box marked "Developer Mode" and click the "Load unpacked extension" button and select the folder you just unzipped.
+An icon should appear in the Chrome Toolbar.

+This extension probably violates some terms of service with Facebook and so I will not be submitting it to the Chrome Web Store.

 ## License
 MIT: